 Every single start-up aims to disrupt the market it enters; doing so can, after all, deliver profitability and acclaim.
 What, though, can the new generation of digital disrupters learn from the companies that have been there, done that and fundamentally changed not just the sectors within which they operate but the world as a whole?

-A big theme of this generation of disrupters has been about digitally enlightening consumers with new pricing models and operating styles.
-Overall, we, as a populace, are now on-board with at least one aspect of the digital revolution and buy from tech giants, whether that’s general shopping, bigger purchases like holidays or something as simple as music.
+A big theme of this generation of disrupters has been digitally enlightening consumers with new pricing models and operating styles.
+Overall, we, as a populace, are now on board with at least one aspect of the digital revolution and buy from tech giants, whether that’s general shopping, bigger purchases like holidays or something as simple as music.

 It’s often thought that large tech companies believe they are untouchable, even when it comes to the law.
-Facebook’s £500,000 data protection fine, eye watering to most SME’s, seemed to be accepted without a wince from Zuckerberg and co.
-Similarly, controversy surrounding data manipulations involving Cambridge Analytica (which they deny) and subsequent US Senate hearings seemed to have trickled away.
+Facebook’s £500,000 data protection fine, eye-watering to most SMEs, seemed to be accepted without a wince from Zuckerberg and co.
+Similarly, the controversy surrounding data manipulations involving Cambridge Analytica (which they deny) and subsequent US Senate hearings seemed to have trickled away.

 Uber, however, have learnt that when dealing with certain jurisdictions, cooperation is best.
-The recent case of Uber losing their license to operate vehicles in London show that Silicon Valley won’t win every time.
-Around 45,000 Uber drivers in the UK’s capital city could potential lose their jobs because of a “pattern of failures” on safety and security, and Copenhagen and Hungary have also brought action against the company for varying reasons.
+The recent case of Uber losing its license to operate vehicles in London shows that Silicon Valley won’t win every time.
+Around 45,000 Uber drivers in the UK’s capital city could potentially lose their jobs because of a “pattern of failures” on safety and security, and Copenhagen and Hungary have also brought an action against the company for varying reasons.

 Uber has taken many steps in the last few years to improve safety features for riders and drivers, but it may be too little, too late for London.
 All this has taught Uber a valuable lesson; listening to users and their concerns at the earliest instance is better than waiting to make changes once the authorities step in.